cjvanlissa/tidySEM/cran-comments.md

 * Fix Issue #45 , argument `label` was not passed correctly to `get_nodes()` and `get_edges()` in `graph_sem()` and `prepare_graph()`
+* Fix Issue #47, list of character vectors was not properly converted to an mxModel

 ## Test environments